 The right hierarchy is also crucial.
 The most important information should be first, the less important below.
-Detailed information can be provided separately – for example on a bottom side or in a PDF.
-General questions can be easily accommodated in the FAQ.
+Detailed information can be provided separately – perhaps, on the bottom.

 Too many asterisks, extras, and further references confuse the user more than to help him.
 So here it is important to find the right measure.

 With a good “information policy” you can create some added value for the user.
 But even with a personal evaluation, valuable additional points can be gained.
 Also, know your product page SEO.